Kindred: The Embraced: Reception

 Sci Fi Weekly's Kathie Huddleston called Kindred: The Embraced a "cross between The Godfather and Melrose Place" that held promise, but was very confusing to viewers with the five vampire clans and a particularly confusing pilot episode.
-While she felt the character of Frank appeared "to be pulled straight out of a bad cop film," she praised the character of Julian as a "multifaceted character who's both good and evil."
-Ken Tucker of Entertainment Weekly also compared the series to The Godfather "soaked in blood," calling it "knottily mystifying."
-Like Huddleston, he disliked the character of Frank, wishing he'd been killed by a vampire early in the series, while praising "the elegant, intelligent prince" Julian.
+While she felt the character of Frank appeared "to be pulled straight out of a bad cop film", she praised the character of Julian as a "multifaceted character who's both good and evil".
+Ken Tucker of Entertainment Weekly also compared the series to The Godfather "soaked in blood", calling it "knottily mystifying".
+Like Huddleston, he disliked the character of Frank, wishing he had been killed by a vampire early in the series, while praising "the elegant, intelligent prince" Julian.